fumes/fumes.11ty/src/articles/who-i-am.md

 description: "How do we decide who we are?
 Hetain Patel's surprising performance plays with identity, language and accent and challenges you to think deeper than surface appearances."
 ---

-TEDtalks: Hetain Patel: Who am I?
+TEDtalks: **Hetain Patel**: Who am I?
 Think again - Hetain Patel / Yuyu Rau (2013)

-{% include partials/video.html, url="https://embed.ted.com/talks/hetain_patel_who_am_i_think_again.html" width: "740" height: "416" %}
+{% include partials/video.html, url: "https://embed.ted.com/talks/hetain_patel_who_am_i_think_again.html" width: "740" height: "416" %}

-How do we decide who we are?
-Hetain Patel's surprising performance plays with identity, language and accent and challenges you to think deeper than surface appearances.
+How do we decide who we are? **Hetain Patel**'s surprising performance plays with identity, language and accent and challenges you to think deeper than surface appearances.

-A delightful meditation on self, with performer Yuyu Rau, and inspired by Bruce Lee.
+A delightful meditation on self, with performer **Yuyu Rau**, and inspired by Bruce Lee.

 In his compelling stage works, Hetain Patel uses powerful imagery and storytelling to examine questions of identity. <a href="http://www.ted.com/speakers/hetain_patel.html" title="Hetain Patel uses powerful imagery and storytelling to examine questions of identity.
 Full bio "  >Full bio &raquo;</a>

-Yuyu Rau's dance skills span a wide range, from ballet to contemporary to Chinese classical. <a href="http://www.ted.com/speakers/yuyu_rau.html" title="Yuyu Rau's dance skills span a wide range, from ballet to contemporary to Chinese classical.
+**Yuyu Rau**'s dance skills span a wide range, from ballet to contemporary to Chinese classical. <a href="http://www.ted.com/speakers/yuyu_rau.html" title="Yuyu Rau's dance skills span a wide range, from ballet to contemporary to Chinese classical.
 Full bio "  >Full bio &raquo;</a>

 ## More infos from interesting comments: